-From Visitors To Readers, Watchers and Followers
+From Visitors To Readers, Watchers, and Followers

 So the idea is to use visuals to captivate visitors’ attention so we can convert them into readers.
-Once they start reading the article you should give them what they want: your content should start by a summary of what will be covered in the rest of the page, and obviously, it should be linked to the headline(s) and visual(s) above.
+Once they start reading the article you should give them what they want: your content should start with a summary of what will be covered in the rest of the page, and obviously, it should be linked to the headline(s) and visual(s) above.

 Once people read through one page, it is verdict time: they will be back and contact you if they liked your page, and if not, you will probably never see them again.
 This is how important your breeding website is, both the way it looks and the content should be of great quality if you want to attract the right buyers and dog lovers.